build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 Once pushed, this Action will run your job every day at 02:30 UTC time.
 But for now, let's go ahead and trigger it manually.

-Return to the GitHub UI, click on the Actions tab and click on "Fetch Data" on the left-hand side.
+Return to the GitHub UI, click on the Actions tab and click on **ETL Job** on the left-hand side.
 Click on the "Run workflow" button and you're presented with some parameters we configured in the Action above.

 ![](images/github-run-job.png)

 Feel free to change the git tag we want to use, but we can just leave it as `latest`.
-Click the green "Run workflow" button and this will kick off an EMR Serverless job!
+Click the green **Run workflow** button and this will kick off an EMR Serverless job!

 The GitHub Action we created starts the job, waits for it to finish, and then we can take a look at the output.